Become a better medic. Join Today!

 Patient 2: Didn't walk away when asked to do so

 Is the patient breathing?
 The patient is breathing!

 Assess: Respiratory rate greater or less than 30?
 Over 30/min.

 My assessment is done: This patient requires IMMEDIATE tag Priority 1

-To print out pre-formatted business card versions of the above image, citmt.org has made them available free START Triage
+To print out pre-formatted business card versions of the above image, citmt.org has made them available free at START Triage

 Very dramatic high-quality video of MCI Start triage in action.

 Now let's look at part 2 of the MCI Start triage video and break down the RPM steps.